 "We needed a single robust database solution that could perform millions of operations per second with consistent low latency on huge data sets; a database that can scale easily without any performance impact and is easy to monitor."

-Ultimately Viber chose to move away from their MongoDB and Redis system to Couchbase, a NoSQL database that the firm said is easier to ramp up to large scale.
+Ultimately Viber chose to move away from its MongoDB and Redis system to Couchbase, a NoSQL database that the firm said is easier to ramp up to large scale.
 In doing so it moved from an estate of 150 MongoDB servers and 100 Redis servers to one of 120 Couchbase servers, because Couchbase takes care of caching duties.
 However, the move took some planning.

 "Migrating from one database to another on a live system with zero downtime is always difficult, especially on a system with throughputs close to a million operations per second.
 We had to create a six-step migration plan for each of our data clusters.
 The actually migration process for each data cluster took between two and four weeks," Ish-Shalom said.